tHE "about me" page

 Since August, 2009 I have been a featured blogger on the front pages of Huffington Post, which now claims 37 million readers per month.
 With this national exposure, I’ve written about politics, the mortgage and financial crisis, income inequality, consumer issues, and even an occasional departure into slightly more adult themed as well as some less controversial topics.
 My articles are shared widely through social media and republished by other sites due to their relevance and accuracy.

 Network and radio appearances include, Al Jazeera America, Swedish Broadcasting, Huffington Post TV, The Jeff Santos Show, Revolution Radio Network, The Attitude with Arnie Arnesen Radio Show, NPR, and PRI Radio to name a few.

 I was born in France and grew up in Massachusetts, just outside of Boston.
-I have lived in Switzerland, and traveled around the US settling for periods of time in North Carolina where I worked as a newspaper reporter and then in Seattle, WA, where I was launched into a career as a technical writer for fortune 500 tech companies.
+I have lived in Europe for a few years, and traveled around the US settling for periods of time in North Carolina where I worked as a newspaper reporter and then in Seattle, WA, where I was launched into a career as a technical writer for fortune 500 tech companies.

 In 2009, family drew me back to Massachusetts, where I now live with my wife.
 In 2009, the financial, mortgage and foreclosure crisis drew me back to journalism as a blogger on Huffington Post where the majority of my articles have appeared on the front pages of the site.
 Since then, I have written about political and social issues.

 I continue to write about American politics as well as commenting on current affairs.
 In 2015, along with 25 year veteran radio host, Tony Trupiano, I ventured into podcasting with our show "T & Z Talk."
 The show ran until January of 2017 when Trump was elected and we both decided that we couldn't talk about that for the next four years.